Is Your Financial Institution Having a Sales and Marketing Love Story?

-In the case of HubSpot marketing and sales, the SLA agreement focuses on the marketing department delivering a set number of leads for sales to pursue AND a set sales process that follows-up with those leads to meet their sales goal.
-When companies surveyed by HubSpot had a formal SLA in place, 82% said their marketing efforts were effective.
+In the case of marketing and sales, the SLA agreement focuses on the marketing department delivering a set number of leads for sales to pursue AND a set sales process that follows up with those leads to meet the institution's new account and lending goals.

 If you have a clear SLA in place, this will help better determine why numbers aren't meeting expectations.
-Then your marketing and sales teams will be able to adapt or change more successfully, and focus where they will see the biggest positive impact.
+Then your marketing and sales teams will be able to adapt or change more successfully and focus where they will see the biggest positive impact.

 How Would an SLA Work for a Credit Union or Bank?

 For financial institutions coordinating between departments can be tricky.
 A realistic SLA must have clear goals and also communicate what is measured, how it's measured, and why a particular metric is the focus.
 This approach will in turn help staff have a starting point for positive collaboration.

 It's also very important that the leaders of this cross-department collaboration meet regularly, and that they share expectations with all the players in the mix.